osisoft/AVEVA-Adapter/shared-content/management/secrets/reference-secrets.md

 ]
 ```

-Default behavior example:
+## Adding Secrets by Value

+The default behavior of any configuration with a protected property is to add the value into the secrets management configuration, automatically generate a secret id,
+and replace the value of the protected property on the configuration to be the generated secret id.

+### Example

-Adding in a health configuration as follows, with a plain client secret.
+Adding in a health configuration as follows, with a plain client secret

 ```code
 [
     {